YunWaiHe/Ubuntu_Unbox_Guide/README.md

 This project does not provide any guarantees regarding usability, security, or legality.

 **I am not responsible for bricked machines,thermonuclear war, or the current economic crisis caused by you following these directions.
-YOU are choosing to make these modifications, and ifyou point your finger at me for messing up your device or projext, I will LMAO at you.**
+YOU are choosing to make these modifications, and if you point your finger at me for messing up your project or OS or device, I will LMAO at you.**